The Movie Emperor

-The Movie Emperor (红毯先生 (Hóng tǎn xiānshēng, Mr. Red carpet)) is a 2023 Chinese satirical comedy film directed by Ning Hao and starring Andy Lau.
-The film had its premiere at the 2023 Toronto International Film Festival in Gala Presentations section on September 15, 2023.
+The Movie Emperor (紅毯先生) is a 2023 satirical comedy film directed by Ning Hao and starring Andy Lau.
+The film is a co-production between China and Hong Kong, and had its premiere at the 2023 Toronto International Film Festival in Gala Presentations section on September 15, 2023.
 It was also the closing film of the 28th Busan International Film Festival where it was screened on October 13, 2023.

 Synopsis

 The film tells the story of a Hong Kong film star, Dany Lau Wai-chi, who collaborates with a mainland Chinese director, Lin Hao, to create an awards-baiting arthouse film, where Lau stars as a peasant farmer.